tihawk/tihawk.github.io/blog/2025-02-20on-shebangs-being-funky.md

 ## Interpreters, you say

 If you've also written Python scripts, you surely have seen that you can pass a shebang to the python script as well.
 Since Python is an interpreted language, it actually works in precisely the same way w.r.t. the shebang line.
-You can simply write `#!/usr/bin/env python3` at the top of your script, make it executable, and suddenly the program loader knows to run the python interpreter, and pass your script location as an argument.
+You can simply write `#!/usr/bin/env python3` at the top of your script, make it executable, and suddenly the program loader knows to run the python interpreter and pass your script location as an argument.

 ```python title="test.py"
 #!/usr/bin/env python3